-- 2. Staff may authorize sunglasses to be worn for outdoor motor skills training (i.e., EVOC, PT and ARCON).

-- 3. Authorized sunglasses must meet the following specifications:

-- a) Black frame

-- b) Lenses black, brown or gray in color

-- c) NO MIRRORED LENSES
+- 1. Sunglasses are only to be worn when authorized by Staff. - 2.
+Staff may authorize sunglasses to be worn for outdoor motor skills training (i.e., EVOC, PT and ARCON). - 3.
+Authorized sunglasses must meet the following specifications: - a) Black frame - b) Lenses black, brown or gray in color - c) NO MIRRORED LENSES